 ML Engineer

 ML engineers build and deploy machine learning models in production systems.
-They bridge the gap between data science research and scalable software.
+Bridging data science research and production-scale software is the defining ML engineering skill.
 Look for candidates with Python, PyTorch or TensorFlow experience, and cloud infrastructure knowledge (AWS, GCP, or Azure).
 Most ML engineer positions pay between $150K and $240K depending on seniority, and competition is fierce across tech, finance, and healthcare.

 LLM/Generative AI Engineer

 This is the newest and fastest-growing specialization.
 LLM engineers fine-tune large language models, build retrieval-augmented generation (RAG) systems, and develop AI-powered applications.
 Key skills include transformer architectures, prompt engineering frameworks like LangChain, and vector databases.
-The "AI Engineer" job title surged 143.2% in postings according to Lightcast/GetAura 2025 data - most of that growth maps to this role.
+Job postings for “AI Engineer” surged 143.2% according to Lightcast/GetAura 2025 data - most of that growth maps to this role.

 MLOps Engineer

 MLOps engineers handle the infrastructure that keeps ML models running reliably.
 Think CI/CD pipelines for models, monitoring for data drift, and automated retraining workflows.
-They're the DevOps equivalent for machine learning.
+MLOps is essentially DevOps translated to machine learning infrastructure.
 Candidates typically come from software engineering or DevOps backgrounds and have added ML-specific tooling (MLflow, Kubeflow, Weights & Biases) to their stack.

 AI Research Scientist